 Soaring Eagle Zip Line

 Don't discount the cooling off potential of a speed-generated breeze on a hot summer day!
 If you're looking to feel the wind in your hair, the Soaring Eagle Zip Line has you covered.
 Located inside Pioneer Park in Mooresville, this zip line ride is unique in that you can share the ride with a friend.
 The two-seat ride allows those who aren't quite ready for a full on zip line harness experience to sample the feeling of flying through the air in a secure seat, with or without a companion.
+ZIP LINE IS NOT CURRENTLY RUNNING.

 Country Roads Just Made for Cruisin'